yuyilei/gRPC_demo/README.md

 ## RUN Book

-Book is more complicated application.
+Book is a  more complicated application.

 start the server: